caitlinconsults/Springboard-capstone/README.md

 The following assignments have been completed to meet the Capstone requirements;

-* Initial Capstone Proposals;
-  * A brief description of 3 potential projects
+* Initial Capstone Proposals : A brief description of 3 potential projects
+* Refined Capstone Proposal : A more in-depth proposal for a single project
-* Apply Data Wrangling to Capstone;
-  * Import and clean messy MRCC datasets
+* Apply Data Wrangling to Capstone: Import and clean messy MRCC datasets